 At the Texas law firm of Robert M. Mendell, Attorney at Law, P.C., we endeavor to provide personal attention and prompt service to every client.
 Our firm recognizes the importance of your will to you and to your heirs.
 Retaining an experienced estate planning lawyer who pays close attention to your personal objectives is important.

 A Will Guides The Distribution Of Your Estate

 One of the most important aspects of a will is to prevent the state of Texas from deciding who will receive your property after you die.
 When a person dies intestate (without a will), there are statutes that determine who the heirs will be and how the property will be divided.

 - If you have created a will, your estate will go through probate, but without the expense and time required when there is no will.

 - Even when a person has trusts and other means of transferring assets, a will can ensure that any items left out of other documents will be properly distributed.

 - A will can do more than direct the distribution of assets.
 Your will can also give direction about the guardianship of minors.

 - Often your last will and testament will contain important U.S. estate tax reduction provisions such as the establishment of a bypass trust, sometimes referred to as a credit shelter trust, exemption equivalent trust, A/B trust, or a unified credit trust.

 - Other important estate tax planning techniques often contained in a will include qualified terminable interest property trusts (QTIP trusts) and qualified domestic trusts (QDOT).

-Robert M. Mendell, Attorney at Law, has more than 30 years of experience as a Texas lawyer and has substantial experience in helping clients prepare wills that meet their specific needs.
+Robert M. Mendell, Attorney at Law, has more than 35 years of experience as a Texas lawyer and has substantial experience in helping clients prepare wills that meet their specific needs.
 Mr. Mendell is an Attorney CPA and is Board Certified in Tax Law by the Texas Board of Legal Specialization.
-Contact our office by e-mail or by calling 713-888-0700.
+Contact our office by email or by calling 713-888-0700.